Vinayak9421/LawDecodes/README.md

-# Explain Like I’m 15 – AI-Powered Legal & Government Document Simplifier
+# LawDecodes – AI-Powered Legal & Government Document Simplifier

 ## 📌 Project Title
 **LawDecodes** – An AI-powered web platform that simplifies legal and government documents into easy-to-understand language for the common citizen.